 Do you want to create a sticky floating navigation menu in WordPress?

-What is a Sticky Floating Navigation Menu?
+What Is a Sticky Floating Navigation Menu?

 Some of the best WordPress themes have built-in support for sticky navigation menus.
-With that being said, it’s worth checking your theme settings by going to Themes » Customize in the WordPress dashboard and looking for any settings labelled ‘Menus.’
+With that being said, it’s worth checking your theme settings by going to Themes » Customize in the WordPress dashboard and looking for any settings labeled ‘Menus.’

 First, you’ll need to install and activate the plugin.
-If you need help, then please see our guide on how to install a WordPress plugin.
+If you need help, then please see our beginner’s guide on how to install a WordPress plugin.

 Upon activation, go to Settings » Sticky Menu (or Anything!).

-To start, you’ll need to get the CSS ID of the navigation menu that you want to make sticky, by using your browser’s inspect tool.
+To start, you’ll need to get the CSS ID of the navigation menu that you want to make sticky by using your browser’s inspect tool.

 Simply visit your website and hover your mouse over the navigation menu.
 After that, just right-click and select ‘Inspect’ from the browser’s menu.